Every young author who submits their writing is acknowledged

 Handwritten work is preferred (but not required).
 Scan a draft or story synopsis and submit with the final.
 Handwriting provides another dimension of expression.

 Pre-K and Kindergarten participants are permitted to dictate their stories to adults, but any adult editing or re-wording is strongly discouraged.
 Please copy the child's story idea word for word.

 Children may submit more than one writing piece.

-Write a story about space exploration.
+Write a story about NATURE.

 WRITING OF MERIT OPPORTUNITY

 The Volunteer Reading Committee may select Writing of Special Merit.
-Young authors with writing of special merit receive an award of $100.00, while their school receives a donation from CCWC to the school library in the student author’s name.
+Young authors with the writing of special merit receive an award of $100.00, while their school receives a donation from CCWC to the school library in the student author’s name.
 The students and their school will also receive media recognition.
 CCWC reserves the right to publish any Writings of Merit it deems to promote the campaign.